 This isn't the first time Uprep has received a warning notice from the Oakland school district.
-Just last year, the school's leadership persuaded district staff including Liane Zimny, Uprep's new interim director to keep
+Just last year, the school's leadership persuaded district staff including Liane Zimny, Uprep's new interim director to keep it open.

 The most recent report dryly refers to the school's previous plans for improving itself.
 It notes the apparent cheating documented by the state department of education in 2006 and 2007 occurred after Uprep hired a testing director a staff change made in response to the district's concerns the school wasn't testing many of its students.